necrose99/frabjous/README.md

 ```

 ## Repository tree
-This is a list of packages and their associated description:
+This is a list of packages available and their associated description:

 Package | Description
 --- | ---